scripting/wpIdentity/worknotes.md

+#### 11/18/24; 10:23:32 AM by DW

+Read authorizedAccounts every minute from the file.

+New config value -- config.authorizedAccountsPath.

+Read the file it points to once a minute, if it exists, we replace config.authorizedAccounts with the JSON structure in the file.

+Makes it so you don't have to reboot to add an authorized user, just edit the contents of the file.

+If there's an error parsing the file, we display the error on the console, so if you make a mistake you see it in the log right away.

+Look in readAuthorizedAccounts.

 #### 11/13/24; 8:32:46 AM by DW

 It took three full days to get uploading images to work.
 A lot of trial and error and guesswork, but the code works now, and today I'm going to clean it up and move on to other things, hopefully.